majksa-actions/deployment-config/README.md

-# action
+# Deployment Config action

-TypeScript action template
+Merges all deployment configs into manifests.